This topic describes how to use Nacos to build service gateways from scratch based

 routes:

--id: service-provider # Forwards requests with the prefix /provider1/ to provider1.
+- id: service-provider # Forwards requests that are prefixed with /provider1/ to provider1.

 uri: lb://service-provider